hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ## Conclusion

-This blog post took the Apache SkyWalking as the application performance monitoring (APM) tool and showed the detailed process to set it up, as a *self-managed* environment in HPE GreenLake for Private Cloud Enterprise, for monitoring and alerting applications.
-Using the instrumentation of multiple supported agents from Apache SkyWalking, the application workloads can be easily monitored through the integrated Apache SkyWalking UI, with nice application topology map, tracing details and real-time alarms for any application performance issues.
+In this blog post, I used the Apache SkyWalking application performance monitoring (APM) tool and explained in detail how to set it up as a *self-managed* environment in HPE GreenLake for Private Cloud Enterprise to be used for monitoring and alerting applications.
+Using the instrumentation of multiple supported agents from Apache SkyWalking, the application workloads can be easily monitored through the integrated Apache SkyWalking UI, with a nice application topology map, tracing details and real-time alarms for any application performance issues.

-I﻿n [the next blog post of the series](https://developer.hpe.com/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise/) , I will show you how to use Apache SkyWalking APM tool for monitoring of Kubernetes clusters provisioned on HPE GreenLake for Private Cloud Enterprise.
+I﻿n [the next blog post of the series](https://developer.hpe.com/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise/) , I will show you how to use the Apache SkyWalking APM tool for monitoring of Kubernetes clusters provisioned on HPE GreenLake for Private Cloud Enterprise.